North African species

 Status and threats

 Among the houbara’s most pressing threat is the over hunting and loss of suitable habitats due to various human activities.
-Overgrazing of crucial grasslands by livestock has denuded part of the houbara’s range.
 In addition, land reclamation for recreational, tourism (Canary Islands), industrial or agricultural purpose take a toll.

 Among the sadder truths about the houbara’s decline is the persistence of illegal hunting and poaching.
 Despite its endangered status and international bans on trade in houbara, unauthorized hunting continues to contribute to the species’s decline.
 Each year, the illegal trade in poached houbara destroys thousands upon thousands of wild houbaras.

 Today, reliable data on houbara densities and their variations throughout the species range are still lacking, impeding adequate conservation planning.
-Recent protection measures in the Canary Island and in eastern Morocco (ECWP conservation strategy) allowed significant increased in the population size.
-However, if conservation measures are not rapidly implemented in the entire species range, the houbara could disappear altogether in the next few decades.
+Recent protection measures in the Canary Island and in Morocco (ECWP conservation strategy) allowed significant increase in the population size.
+However, similar conservation measures are needed at the scale of the entire species range.